 Looks very boring and shallow.

-This gives an impression of an AI-generated review that just repeats what’s told on the product page.
+This gives the impression of an AI-generated review that just repeats what’s told on the product page.
 The author has definitely never touched this disc in their life, right?

 Cheap, generic, and not useful.